Jiawei-Fu/academic_website/content/authors/admin/_index.md

 :coffee: You can reach me via email: [jiawei.fu@duke.edu](mailto:jiawei.fu@duke.edu).

 :green_book: For students who would like to meet—about anything at all—please use this [link](https://outlook.office.com/bookwithme/user/ea2f5f25634a4a5e87795b147d6d3513@duke.edu?anonymous&ismsaljsauthenabled&ep=plink) to schedule a time.
-It will help us save time and stay organized.
+My office number is 294A Gross Hall.